DevJSter/StealthPass-Docs/Readme.md

   - Supports advanced functionalities like prize distribution or anonymous messaging.

 - **Flexibility**:
-  - EDU Chain contracts can access unique keys and perform computations.
+  - MantleSepolia contracts can access unique keys and perform computations.
   - Users can retrieve results in the future without revealing sensitive data.

 ---